 Kitcheree the one pot Ayurvedic cleansing food

-Kitcheree (also spelled Kitchari) is a traditional Ayurvedic cleansing food.
-This one pot dish has so many benefits you might even call it a super food!
+Kitcheree (also spelled Kitchari) stands out as a cornerstone in the realm of traditional Ayurvedic cleansing.
+This wholesome one pot wonder isn’t just a delightful meal, you might even call it a super food!

-The science of Ayurveda believes that most diseases begin in the gut.
+The age-old holistic science of Ayurveda believes that most diseases begin in the gut.
 A healthy digestive system is the principal to good health and wellness.
-Kitcheree is regarded as a healing food because it is so easy to digest.
-The digestive system is able to rest which means your body can focus on regeneration rather than on digestion.
-Kitcheree nourishes all the tissues of the body and provides strength and vitality.
+In this context, Kitcheree regarded as a healing food, excels in promoting seamless digestion.
+This not only allows your body to redirect its energy from digestion to rejuvenation but also nurtures every tissue in the body, cultivating strength and vitality.

-Known for its cleansing qualities, eating Kitcheree is highly recommended if you are going through a cleanse or detox program.
-For a detox at home, you may choose to eat Kitcheree for breakfast, lunch and dinner.
+Celebrated for its cleansing properties, eating Kitcheree is highly recommended if you are going through a cleanse or detox program.
+Whether you are undertaking a home detox, an intensive Ayurvedic or Yogic cleanse incorporating Kitcheree into your routine offers a respite for your digestive system, fostering a profound reset.
 You would eat it for a period of three to five days to give your digestive system a rest and reset.

 On a more intensive cleanse, for example a Panchakarma (Ayurvedic cleanse) or Shankhaprakshalana (yogic cleansing of the entire digestive tract) you would likely be served Kitcheree as part of the program.

-If you are not familiar with this dish it is traditionally made with a combination of basmati rice and mung dhal mixture.
+If you are not familiar with Kitcheree, it is traditionally made with a combination of basmati rice and mung dhal.
+Kitcheree becomes a canvas for personalization.
 The basmati rice (Carbohydrate) is easy to digest and the dhal provides a high level of protein.